ChasinSpin/SkyPilot/dome/Documentation/UsageRules.md

 Power cycle hand controller.
 If that doesn't fix it, switch off hand controller, power cycle SkyPilot mount, and switch on hand controller and wait for connection.

+#### Site Manager Only

+*Only for Site Manager Use.
+There is a pointing model that has been created that will be lost if you enter this menu, and pointing will be degraded*

+For access to Site Manager menu, hold F1 and F2 and press W button to enter menu.

+##### 3-Star Alignment

+1. Unpark
+2. With Sky-Safari, "Goto a star (or planet)", center star in silver finder scope using joystick and Click Align.
+Use a star away from NCP and not too close to the ground.
+3. Enter 3 Star Align menu item (position in Sky Safari now moves to NCP)
+4. Click on the original target in 2., and click Align to return the bullseye to the target in 2.
+The 1st star has now been entered.
+5. Locate a 2nd star, away from the 1st star, click it and click Goto.
+Center star in silver finder scope using joystick and Click Align.
+The 2nd star has now been entered.
+6. Locate a 3rd star, away from the 1st star, click it and click Goto.
+Center star in silver finder scope using joystick and Click Align.
+The 2nd star has now been entered.

+Pointing model has now been updated.
+OnStepX web browser will say "Complete" in the Align panel and have the amount of offset for the pointing model (Mount relative to NCP).
+If it is ever zero, then the pointing model has been lost.
+It can be reset by just choosing 3 Star Align (but not entering stars), and Park and Unpark.

 ## Sky Safari

 SkySafari Plus or Pro (available on tablet and phone for iOS or Android) will connect wirelessly with the SkyPilot goto controller.
 Note: SkySafari regular (Basic) does not have telescope control.